dkk/DCGAN256/README.md

 A DCGAN used to train a hand generator that outputs 256 x 256 RGB images using the 11K hands Dataset.

-More specific information about references & implementation can be seen in the [jupyter notebook](Hand%20Generator.ipynb).
+More specific information about references & implementation details can be seen in the [jupyter notebook](Hand%20Generator.ipynb).

+# Environment

+The jupyter notebook was implemented to run in Google Colab, but it would be easy to change it to use a local or remote instance instead.

 # Result